 Fernandez has received many honors including a Guggenheim Fellowship in 2003 and a MacArthur Foundation Fellowship in 2005.
 From 2011-2014, she was appointed by President Barack Obama to serve on the United States Commission of Fine Arts.
 She was the first Latina to serve on this commission.
 In 2013, she received the Aspen Award for Art from the Aspen Art Museum.

 She has had more than 30 solo exhibitions worldwide including galleries, universities, and museums.
-Some of these include the Kyoto University of Art & Design, Massachusetts MOCA, MOCA North Miami, Modern Art Museum of Fort Worth, MOCA Cleveland, Miami Art Museum, and Centro de Arte Contemporaneo de Malaga.
+Some of these include the Kyoto University of Art & Design, Massachusetts Museum of Contemporary Art, Museum of Contemporary Art North Miami, Modern Art Museum of Fort Worth, Museum of Contemporary Art Cleveland, Miami Art Museum, and Centro de Arte Contemporaneo de Malaga.